Update - November 2017

 Awesome air bleed system

 Requires strong tug to detach

 embodies everything that a quality pump should be.
-This model is sturdy, easy to use, accurate, and gets the job done in a reasonable amount of time.
+Stability, accuracy, and efficiency are all key characteristics of this steel bike pump.
 Like a Napa Valley wine snob, you'll find yourself expounding on the virtues of the ABS2 (Air Bleed System) air chuck whenever you use a different pump.
 When other people are around, you'll purposely over-inflate your tires and give the ABS button a couple of hits, hoping the satisfying "pfft

 pfft" sound will garner adoring stares from jealous friends.
 Until someone starts making a handle out of the tusk of a Wooly Mammoth, the varnished wooden handle of Lezyne pumps will make you turn your nose up to plastic handles.